HomeMy WebLinkAboutcoa.lu.ca.Floor Area Ratios.1979Floor Area Ration 19"

 ing in this area should conform to both ratios and an historic

-review process. vie' ve had a' successful review process in effect
+review process.
+We've had a successful review process in effect

-for the cowmercial core with the Historic Preservation Co~~ittee
+for the connnercial core with the Iistoric Preservation Committee

 for the past several years.
 The chairman and vice chairman